saeed-anwar/saeed-anwar.github.io/index.md

 Previously, I completed my MS in Computer Vision and Robotics from [The Heriot-Watt University, University of Girona, and the University of Bourgogne](http://www.vibot.org/) (vibot).
 I have completed my MS thesis under the supervision of [Dr. Mohammed Dabbah](https://www.linkedin.com/in/dabbah).

-# Full Ph.D scholarships available
+# Full Ph.D. scholarships available
 I am looking for Ph.D. students with exceptional English ability, coding ability, and research experience.
 The candidate must have a high GPA and rich experience in research with publications in top venues.
 Drop me an email if you are interested.
 The last date of application is 31st March 2020 (see this [link](https://jobs.csiro.au/job/Various-DATA-61/636860600/))

 # News!